In our increasingly mobile society, adult guardianships often involve more than one state, raising complex multi-jurisdictional issues.

-Florida has existing legal theories for resolving multi-jurisdictional guardianship disputes on a case-by-case basis (as demonstrated in the Morrison case, which I wrote about here), but the best long-term solution is adoption of the Uniform Adult Guardianship and Protective Proceedings Jurisdiction Act (UAGPPJA), which has pretty much been endorsed by just about every organization that might possibly have an interest in the issue, including the National College of Probate Judges, the Conference of Chief Justices and State Court Administrators, the National Guardianship Association, the ABA’s Commission on Law and Aging, the National Academy of Elder Law Attorneys, and the Alzheimer’s Association (see here).
-For what it’s worth, I’ve been advocating for Florida’s adoption of the UAGPPJA since 2009, when legislation adopting the uniform act was introduced by Representative Elaine J. Schwartz as HB 305, then inexplicably withdrawn (see here).
+We have legal theories for resolving these civil procedure puzzles on a case-by-case basis (as demonstrated in the Morrison case), but the best long-term solution is adoption of the Uniform Adult Guardianship and Protective Proceedings Jurisdiction Act (UAGPPJA), which has pretty much been endorsed by just about every organization that might possibly have an interest in the issue, including the ABA Commission on Law and Aging, the AARP, the National College of Probate Judges, the National Guardianship Foundation, the National Academy of Elder Law Attorneys, and the Alzheimer’s Association.

 As the senior citizen capital of the U.S., Florida should lead on this issue, not lag behind.

 As reported in a Legislative Staff Analysis for a 2021 bill focused on Florida’s seniors: “Florida has long been a destination state for senior citizens and has the highest percentage of senior residents in the entire nation.
 In 2018, Florida had an estimated 4.3 million people age 65 and older, approximately 20 percent of the state’s population.
 By 2030, this number is projected to increase to 5.9 million, meaning the elderly will make up approximately one quarter of the state’s population and will account for most of the state’s growth.”